This easy raspberry syrup recipe is full of berry flavor! It works on just about anything, from cocktails to pancakes to desserts.

 - Granulated sugar

 You can use fresh or frozen berries for this raspberry syrup!
-Keep in mind that fresh is best here.
-Why?
-Fresh berries tend to be a little sweeter and fruiter than frozen berries, which can be more tart.
-But you’re balancing them with lots of sugar, so frozen works too!
+Fresh is best here, because fresh berries tend to be a little sweeter and fruiter than frozen berries.
+But you’re balancing them with lots of sugar, so frozen works too.

-As we noted above, raspberry syrup is great for berries that are almost past their prime.
+Raspberry syrup is great for berries that are almost past their prime.
 Because the berries are already starting to break down, they’re just right for a syrup where you’ll break them down even further.
 Just make sure to sort through and make sure there are no moldy berries!
-Raspberries tend to mold easily.

 How to make raspberry syrup in 10 minutes